hacker65536/terraform-plan-analyzer/README.md

 ---

 **Note:**
-- `--short` および `--detail` オプションでは、`no-op` アクションは非表示になります
+- The `--short` and `--detail` options hide `no-op` actions
-- `--github-comment` オプションは65,536文字の制限をチェックし、超過時に警告を表示します
+- The `--github-comment` option checks the 65,536 character limit and displays warnings when exceeded
-- スクリプトは自動的にjqの存在をチェックし、不足時にインストール手順を表示します
+- The script automatically checks for jq availability and displays installation instructions when missing